To All Awards

 Eligibility

-Open internationally to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between Septmeber 2022 and September 2023 (but not entries that have been submitted into last year's competition).
+Open internationally to all forms of commissioned, published, unpublished and personal work from professionals and enthusiasts created between September 2023 and September 2024 (but not entries that have been submitted into last year's competition).
 Only digital entries are accepted for this competition.

 Young Blood

-For professionals that have graduated within the last 5 years.
+For professionals that have graduated within the last five (5) years.

 Students